AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

   `aio aem rde <command> --quiet`

-  This removes certain user information like spinners, progress bars and tries to avoid user input.
+  This removes certain elements such as spinners and progress bars, and limits the need for user input.

 * For JSON instead of console log output, use the json flag:

   `aio aem rde <command> --json`

   This returns valid JSON while suppressing any console output.
-See further below for JSON examples.
+See JSON examples further below.

 * To avoid configuring the RDE connection information using the setup command, or any aio config creation, use the three flags for organization, program and environment:

   `aio aem rde <command> --organizationId=<value> --programId=<value> --environmentId=<value>`

-  This still needs an ```aio login``` to be performed.
+  This still requires an ```aio login``` to be performed.

 ### Deploying to RDE {#deploying-to-rde}